tkzt/vue-plain-avatar-uploader/src/components/README.md

 #### action.shapeGroup

-Used to change shape of preview area at mask layer, example is below:
+Used to change shape of preview area at mask layer, an example is below:

 ```vue
 <template>